LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 ## Expected result

 After installation, two containers are available: one running the UE and other running the eNB.
 As illustrated in the figure below, UE can communicate with eNB through the IP stack, i.e., conventional tools such 'ping' or 'iperf' must work.
-This environment is useful for studies relatated to RAN in general, e.g., LTE protocol.
+This environment is useful for studies relatated to RAN in general, e.g., LTE protocol stack.
 <p align="center">
     <img src="images/demo1-exp1.png"/>
 </p>